jundalisay/superb/content/en/research/keynes/general-theory/chapter-02.md

 - workers do not want to work for a lower nominal wage <!-- money-wage -->
 - a reduction of nominal wages <!-- money-wages --> would lead to unemployment through strikes<!--  or otherwise, to a withdrawal from the labour market of labour which is now employed.  -->

-{{< c c="red" >}}This does not mean that the existing real wages accurately measures the marginal disutility of labour* [workers refusing to work for slave wages]{{< /c >}}
+{{< c v="red" >}}This does not mean that the existing real wages accurately measures the marginal disutility of labour* [workers refusing to work for slave wages]{{< /c >}}

-> *Superphysics Note= Keynes' wrong assumption of making nominal wages more important than real wages leads to this wrong statement.
+> *Superphysics Note: Keynes' wrong assumption of making nominal wages more important than real wages leads to this wrong statement.
 He wrongly assumes that humans work for money (dollar bills, coins) and not for the food, essentials, and luxuries that that money provides